Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

 The magic happens in the GitHub Actions pipelines, which automate the entire SBOM lifecycle from code commit to security analysis.

 ### 5.1 Pipeline triggers
-The pipelines are flexible and can be triggered by:
+The pipelines support three trigger modes:
 - **Schedule:** automated daily or weekly scans to catch new vulnerabilities in existing dependencies.
 - **Manual:** on-demand execution for ad-hoc analysis or testing.
 - **Pull request:** automatic SBOM generation and upload for PRs, allowing teams to "shift left" and see the security impact of a change before it merges.